 - The peptides found in kefir had a range of beneficial activities – they could kill bacteria, decrease blood pressure, and capture reactive oxygen species.

 This list of discoveries performed in 2019 shows the chemical complexity and diversity observed in all kingdoms of life currently known to man.
-By understanding the processes that are taking place in our cells, we can potentially get closer to treating conditions previously though virtually untreatable.
+By understanding the processes that are taking place in our cells, we can get closer to treating conditions previously though virtually untreatable.

-Moreover, the answers could be found in unexpected places, like scorpion’s venom and cells of the roundworm.
+Moreover, the answers could be found in unexpected places, like the scorpion’s venom and the cells of the roundworm.
 In 2019, even fundamental studies had the potential for some biotechnological and pharmacological breakthroughs in the future.